-- Inclusive with active community involvement as well as a respect for diversity and a tolerance of differences. - Vibrant with a strong sense of place identity, pride and opportunities for community interaction. - Cohesive with a sense of mutual responsibility and trust. - Safe with positive subjective and objective measures of safety.
+- Inclusive, with active community involvement, a respect for diversity, and a celebration of differences. - Vibrant, with a strong sense of place identity, pride, and opportunities for community interaction. - Cohesive, with a sense of mutual responsibility and trust. - Safe, with positive subjective and objective measures of safety.

-Supporting appropriate increases in density across neighbourhoods can help ensure these communities remain strong, healthy and affordable places for all people to call home.
+Supporting appropriate increases in density across neighbourhoods can help ensure these communities remain strong, healthy, and affordable places for anyone to call home.